 - HTTP 1.0 requests can be mapped to a specific domain.

 - HTTPS supported (using openSSL) with certificates per domain or one certificate for all domains.

 - Server Admin site

 All code is open source.
 You are encouraged to download the source code from github and customize the Swift code as necessary for your own website/project.

 Before you get going please read the readme page to get familiar with some basic terminology and the general design of Swiftfire.

 The Swiftfire project is split into smaller projects, most of which are usable on their own:

-- BRUtils: Mostly type extensions used throughout the project.
+- BRUtils: Mostly type extensions used throughout the projects.